arez/arez/README.md

   of the change then an UnspecifiedChange() will be passed through.
 There may be some value to allowing it to be processed inline when it changes rather than as a reaction.

+* Figure out a way how to handle "repositories" as in replicant and friends.
+A repository allows you to get all instances of entities of type.
+This could be handled as a series of `@Observable` maps that map a `@Container` annotated class + `@ContainerId` field to an instance.
+We could also have `@Memoized` queries on the repositories.
+To make this efficient we may need to start to support the "change parameter" as described above to make it efficient.
+(However current applications just rescan the repository each time they want to execute a query in many cases - which we may be able to get away with)

 ## Architecture v2 Notes

 An Arez application consists of `observable` values that can change over time. `Observers` watch the